agraef/midizap/README.md

 Most of the time, MIDI feedback uses just the standard kinds of MIDI messages readily supported by midizap, such as note messages which make buttons light up in different colors, or control change messages which set the positions of motor faders.
 However, there are some encodings of MIDI messages employed in feedback, such as time and meter displays, which combine different bits of information in a single message, making them difficult or even impossible to translate using the simple kinds of rules we've seen so far.

 midizap offers a special variation of data mode to help decoding at least some of these special messages.
-For reasons which will become obvious in a moment, we also call these *mod data translations*, or just *mod translations* for short.
+The basic idea is to work with integer division involving the "div" and "mod" operations, so for want of a better name we also call these bindings *mod translations*.
 The extended MIDI syntax being used here is described by the following grammar rules (please refer to the beginning of Section *Translation Syntax* for the parts of the syntax not explicitly defined here):

 ~~~
 token ::= msg [ steps ] [ "-" number]